stevenberdak/seg1-webapp-v2/README.md

 ### Executing program

-Start the program using the jar file created in the previous step
+Using external terminal, start the program using the jar file created in the previous step

-Note: In Eclipse you can double-click the file.

 ```
 java -jar ./target/webapp-0.0.1-SNAPSHOT.jar